google/skia-buildbot/golden/go/expstorage/fs_expstore/FIRESTORE.md

 and simply apply the opposite of it, if the current state matches the labelBefore (otherwise, do nothing, because either it has been changed again or already undone).

+To cleanup old expectations, a process calls SetUsed, which updates the `last_used` field.
+That same process then queries for all `expectationEntry` documents which have a `last_used` field which exceeds the given time.

 Growth Opportunities
 -------------------

 The design should be open to future changes, for example:

-  1. Specifying a maximum age of an expectation. e.g. Forget about positive digests not seen for a year, forget about negative digests not seen for 6 months.
-  2. Add in the ability to say *why* something was marked negative.
+  1. Add in the ability to say *why* something was marked negative.

-For item #1, the schema could be augmented with a "last seen on" timestamp that is written to once per day or so in a batch write.
-Note: to not overly tax the indexes, the last seen timestamps should all be the same for each batch write.

-The schema could be augmented for #2 with additional fields in the `expectations` and `triage_changes` Collections and some UI support.
+The schema could be augmented for #1 with additional fields in the `expectations` and `triage_changes` Collections and some UI support.